jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/migrate.md

 <Tabs>
 <TabItem value="Step by step" label="Step by step">

-**Allows a project owner to migrate its funds and operations to a new terminal of the same token type.**
+**Allows a project owner to migrate its funds and operations to a new terminal that accepts the same token type.**

 _Only a project's owner or a designated operator can migrate it._